LisaKVW/weather-react/README.md

 ## Description
-A simple app to find the weather of your searched location in Celcius and Fahrenheit.
+A simple app that was first made JavaScript, now 're-made' in React.
+Use the app to find the weather of your searched location in Celcius and Fahrenheit.

 ## Technologies used